 In Arizona, aestheticians and skin care specialist can’t legally perform Botox treatments.

-Note that each state has its own regulations about Botox injections, so if you happen to travel to another state, be sure to check what the regulations for Botox are.
+Note that each state has its own regulations about Botox injections, so if you travel to another state, be sure to check their regulations for Botox.

 No relevant studies have been conducted on the connection between Botox and the development of the fetus.
 Because it is uncertain whether Botox can cause any abnormalities of the fetus, it is recommended that you refrain from these types of procedures during your pregnancy.

 There is limited data on the connection between Botox injections and breastfeeding.
-Researchers are not entirely sure what harmful repercussions Botox might have on a baby if it consumes breastmilk that contains Botox particles – or whether Botox can even pass into breastmilk.
+Researchers are not sure what harmful repercussions Botox might have on a baby if it consumes breastmilk that contains Botox particles—or whether Botox can even pass into breastmilk.

-However, since it is proven that Botox can lead to botulism, your best bet is to refrain from Botox while breastfeeding.
+Since it is proven that Botox can cause botulism, your best bet is to refrain from Botox while breastfeeding.

-If the need arises to wash your hair post-procedure, that is completely fine – as long as you refrain from taking a hot shower.
-The temperature of the water should be mild, as the heat from the hot water increases blood flow to the face and is likely to cause the Botox to shift.
-An extensive and precise procedure might be ineffective as shifting can leave you with unnatural results.
-Luckily, getting Botox in Scottsdale/Phoenix means you will not need to warm up with a hot shower!
+If you need to wash your hair post-procedure, that is completely fine—as long as you refrain from taking a hot shower.
+The temperature of the water should be mild, as the heat from the hot water increases blood flow to the face and is likely to cause the Botox to shift, leaving you with unnatural-looking results.

-Similar to taking a hot shower – you may wash your face, but be wary of high temperatures.
-Only use water that’s cool or lukewarm, as that will prevent the shifting of the Botox.
+You may wash your face, but be wary of high temperatures.
+Only use cool or lukewarm water to keep Botox from shifting.

-You should also not be rubbing the affected areas excessively – keep pressure to the minimum to avoid swelling of the treated area.
+Don't rub the affected areas excessively—keep pressure to the minimum to avoid swelling of the treated area.

-24 hours post-procedure you can go back to your routine when it comes to facial cleansing.
+Twenty-four hours post-procedure, you can go back to your facial cleansing routine.

 We recommend our patients take Tylenol after their Botox injections.
 Tylenol is a trade name of acetaminophen, a non-steroid, anti-inflammatory drug (NSAID) that inhibits the production of the hormone responsible for pain and inflammation.